dotnet/docs/docs/orleans/resources/best-practices.md

 - Never perform a thread-blocking operation within a grain.
 All operations other than local computations must be explicitly asynchronous.
   - Examples: Synchronously waiting for an IO operation or a web service call, locking, running an excessive loop that is waiting for a condition, and so on.
 - When to use a `StatelessWorker`:
-  - Functional operations such as: decryption, decompression, and before forwarding for processing.
+  - Functional operations such as decryption, decompression, and before forwarding for processing.
   - When only *local* grains are required in multiple activations.
   - Example: Performs well with staged aggregation within local silo first.
 - Grains are non-reentrant by default.
   - Deadlock can occur due to call cycles.
     - Examples:
       - The grain calls itself.
-      - Grains A calls B while C is also calling A (A->B->C->A).
+      - Grains A calls B while C is also calling A (A -> B -> C -> A).
-      - Grain A calls Grain B as Grain B is calling Grain A (A->B->A).
+      - Grain A calls Grain B as Grain B is calling Grain A (A -> B -> A).
   - Timeouts are used to automatically break deadlocks.
   - Attribute [Reentrant] can be used to allow the grain class reentrant.
   - Reentrant is still single-threaded however, it may interleave (divide processing/memory between tasks).
   - Handling interleaving increases risk by being error-prone.
 - Inheritance:
   - Grain classes inherit from the Grain base class.
-Grain intrerfaces (one or more) can be added to each grain.
+Grain interfaces (one or more) can be added to each grain.
   - Disambiguation may be needed to implement the same interface in multiple grain classes.
 - Generics are supported.